Skip to main content

 Chief People Officer

-An experienced executive, human resources leader, consultant and board director, Bruce has a strong background in organisational transformation through alignment of business and HR strategy.
+An experienced Executive, human resources leader, consultant and Board Director, Bruce has a strong background in organisational transformation through alignment of business and HR strategy.
 Bruce has a particular interest in culture change and improving leadership capabilities.

-Bruce has experience in the disability sector, both in an executive role and serving as a Board Member in two different disability services organisations including Chair of Quality and Client Safeguarding Committee.
+Bruce has experience in the disability sector, both in an Executive role and serving as a Board Member in two different disability services organisations, including Chair of Quality and Client Safeguarding Committee.

 Bruce serves as the Chair of the White Ribbon Australia Workplace Accreditation Panel and is a Fellow of the Australian Institute of Company Directors.